Video-Nomad/gs-curvetools-docs/docs/source/options.rst

 **Bound Curves Follow Parent** will ensure that moving a parent curve in a Bound Object (Bound Group) will also move all the child curves along with it to a new layer.

+**Bind to All Available Curves** will bind selected hair clump (or geometry) to all selected "empty" curves.
+More info here: :ref:`mass-bind`

 **Duplicate Curves Before Bind** will automatically duplicate the curves before binding them to the curve, leaving old curves behind with no edits.

 **Add Cards/Tubes Blend Attributes** enables blending of the attributes when using Add Cards/Tubes or Fill functions.